-Entering the Ring in Fight Night Round 4
+Entering the Ring in Fight Night Round 4 (5 out of 5)

 In Fight Night Round 4 for the PS3, EA has changed the fighting dynamics in a few noticeable ways.
 There’s a lot more to this game than standing toe to toe with an opponent and exchanging punches till one of you goes down.
 Fight Night Round 4 requires the players to put a bit more thought into the fights.
 The action is fast-paced, with throws snapping off with speed and fury.
 But there’s a method to the punching madness that requires players to consider each punch before sending it at the opponent.